lxlt8/linuxcnc_scurve_compact/cmake/libplanner/README.md

                         Note:
                         If interia factor is high and the jerk max is low.
 Motion's end can be abrupted.
                         For now this has to be tuned.

+- `hal_proportional_gain`: Determines how aggressively the follower corrects position errors. (edit when motion is not active). value=0, it's not active.
+   Range 0 - 1000
+- `hal_derative_gain`: Damps oscillations and smooths motion. (edit when motion is not active).
+   Range 0 - 100

 ---